 This is a special tag to tell robots not to index nor scan the content of the frame for links to follow.

 Why do we use those tags?

 The address of a campaign page contains a specific game ID that is unique to each participant.
-Which means that this address changes with each new session/participation.
+This means that this address changes with each new session/participation.
 So if you take part in a quiz, your game ID will be different from that of your friend who’ll play right after you — thus modifying the address of the page.

-This is why the page can’t be indexed: because Google would be indexing an ‘in session’ page that has a limited life-span.
+This is why the page can’t be indexed: because Google would be indexing an ‘in session’ page that has a limited lifespan.
 (So that’d be like trying to index a temporary page.)